sergey-chechaev/dates_from_string/README.md

 # DatesFromString

-Flexible solution for finding all formats of dates in text.
+Flexible solution for finding dates in text.
 After parsing text gem return flexible structure of dates, also you can get array of dates.

 ## Installation